-Calculate the equilibrium constants, K, for eq.
-3 at very low (think of $T \to 0$) and very high (think of $T \to +\infty$) temperatures.
+Calculate the equilibrium constant, K, for eq.
+3 at very low temperatures (as $T \to 0$) and at very high temperatures (as $T \to +\infty$).

 Assume that the reaction remains unchanged at these temperatures and that ΔH converges to a constant value for high temperatures.